If you want to learn how to make potato flour, this article is for you.

 However, this is a rough estimate as potatoes vary in size.
-Still, it puts in perspective how many potatoes provide how much potato flour.
-Also, don’t waste too much time and energy picking the best-looking or most delicious ones.
+Also, don’t waste too much time and energy picking the best-looking potatoes.
 They will all end up in the food processor, won’t they?

 Appearance is irrelevant when buying potatoes for this purpose.
 Just make sure to get ones that haven’t rotted.
 Other than that, you’re good to go!
 Proceed with the following steps.